 The certificates offered hereby are issued pursuant to the terms of the trust documents.
 We have summarized below certain provisions of the trust documents.
 This summary is not complete and may be modified by specific provisions described in the prospectus supplement for a particular series of certificates.
 If there is any conflict between the information in this prospectus and the specific provisions of the trust documents, the terms of the trust documents will govern.
-The trust documents are available on our website at www.fanniemae.com.
+The trust documents are available on DUS Disclose.
 You may also obtain a copy of the trust documents from our Washington, DC office.